mambreyanseda/recipes/description.md

 ## Notes

-Categories are case-insensitive - the program converts everything to lowercase automatically.
-This prevents having duplicate categories like "Breakfast", "breakfast", and "BREAKFAST".

-When you delete an ingredient, recipes that use it will still exist but they'll show "Ingredient not found" for that ingredient when you view them.
-So be careful about deleting ingredients that are being used.
+The program is designed to be user-friendly and prevent errors.
+All searches and categories are case-insensitive to avoid duplicates like "Breakfast" and "breakfast", and the validation system won't let you save empty names or categories (including whitespace-only inputs like spaces or tabs) or use non-positive calories.
+If you try to enter an empty value, the program will show an error message and keep asking until you provide valid input.
+When you delete something (recipe, ingredient, or meal), it always asks for confirmation so you don't accidentally remove important data, and if you delete an ingredient that's used in recipes, those recipes will still exist but show "Ingredient not found" for that ingredient.

 ## About the Code

-### How I Organized the Files
+### How We Organized the Files

-I split the program into different Python files to keep things organized.
+We splited the program into different Python files to keep things organized.

 **main.py** - This is where the program starts.
 It handles the login system and shows the main menu.
 When you run the program, this is what executes first.